MichalBortkiewicz/JaxGCRL/README.md

 }
 ```

-## Questions?
+## Questions ❓
-If you have any questions, comments, or suggestions, please reach out to Michał Bortkiewicz ([michalbortkiewicz8@gmail.com](michalbortkiewicz8@gmail.com))
+If you have any questions, comments, or suggestions, please reach out to Michał Bortkiewicz ([michalbortkiewicz8@gmail.com](michalbortkiewicz8@gmail.com)).

 ## See Also 🙌